Homily for May 4th, 2017: John 6:44-51.

 “I am the bread of life,” Jesus says.
 “Your ancestors ate the manna in the desert, but they died.
 This is the bread that comes down from heaven so that one may eat and not die.”
 Jesus is speaking to his fellow Jews.
-To understand what he is saying, therefore, we must start with the Jewish Scriptures, which we call the Old Testament.
+So to understand what he is saying, we must start with the Jewish Scriptures, which we call the Old Testament.

 The rabbis often spoke of the manna which nourished God’s people during their desert wanderings under Moses as God’s word or instruction.
 Amos, the first of

 prophets to write down his message (earlier prophets spoke orally only) writes

 about a famine coming on the land, because of the people’s unfaithfulness: “not